top of page

 • Reducing fascial tension through the calf and posterior chain

-• Supporting overall load distribution through the kinetic chain
+• Improving load distribution through the kinetic chain

-The goal is to reduce mechanical strain contributing to tendon overload.
+The goal is to reduce mechanical strain that may be contributing to tendon overload and help the lower limb move more efficiently.

 Physiotherapy